-- · Difference of the accounting standards for the liabilities for future insurance policy benefits and other - Deferral and amortization of deferred insurance acquisition costs (only applicable under U.S. GAAP)
+- Difference of the accounting standards for the liabilities for future insurance policy benefits and other - Deferral and amortization of deferred insurance acquisition costs (only applicable under U.S. GAAP)

-In addition, valuation gains or losses on compound financial instruments are recorded in the income statements under the U.S. GAAP.
+In addition, valuation gains or losses on compound financial instruments are recorded in the statements of income under the U.S. GAAP.